 If you’re enrolled in our MPH Leadership, MPH Nutrition or Applied Epidemiology concentrations, you’ll complete the MPH practicum — a planned, mentored and evaluated work experience that enables you to apply your training in a real-world setting.
 To reduce program costs, we don’t assign any credits to your practicum hours.
 The practicum breaks down into three parts:

 Complete SPHG 703: Pre-Practicum Assignments, a 0.5-credit course that prepares you for public health practice.

 Complete at least 200 hours of in-person fieldwork in a public health environment — be it practical, professional, public or private.

-Complete SPHG 702: Practicum Evaluation and Interprofessional Practice, a 1-credit course that connects your experience to your coursework.
+Complete SPHG 704: Post-Practicum Assignments, a 0.5-credit course that connects your experience to your coursework.

 Choosing Your Practicum

 While it’s your job to secure your practicum placement, we offer resources to support you along the way — including a dedicated placement specialist who can help you navigate the placement process and find options close to you.